STARS-Design-Track-2025/nebula-iii-team-09/docs/team_00/README.md

 # NEBULA III - Project Documentation

-## Team 00
+## Team 00 - Sample Project
-Sample project created Miguel Isrrael Teran.
+Created by Miguel Isrrael Teran.

 ## Project Overview
 This sample project consists of a design that cycles through each of the 34 available GPIO pins, setting the pin output on and off, one at a time, in sequence.
 The state of each pin can be visualized by connecting an LED to each output.